Directing theatre: beginners

 What is the course about?

 To introduce you to the practical work of directing scenes and plays.
 To develop your confidence through the application of useful tools and techniques.
+As a tool of supporting the other aspiring directors you will also act in some scenes.
+No acting experience necessary.

 What will we cover?